-Siena is located in the heart of Tuscany.
-Having seen the wonderful Lucca I could not wait to see this city.
-Its unique medieval brick buildings make the city distinguished among other Tuscany cities.
-The Gothic town hall, the shell-shaped central square Piazza del Campo, Torre del Mangia and many other buildings are very impressive.
+Siena is located in the heart of Tuscany and is about 20-minute of driving from Monteriggioni.
+Its unique medieval brick buildings make the city to be one of the popular destinations in Italy.
+The Gothic town hall, the shell-shaped central square Piazza del Campo, Torre del Mangia, and many other buildings are very impressive.
 They are enclosed by the city walls and gates which form a medieval old town centre.

 Siena was important in history as a commercial and banking city until surpassed by Florence in the 13th–14th century.
-Later there were many modern buildings being built outside the city walls.
+Later, many modern buildings were built outside the city walls.
 However, Siena essentially remains a medieval town due to its original character.

 Capella della Madonna del Rosario

 If you park the car at the west side of Siena (Parking Lot “Siena parcheggi – parcheggio II Duomo”) and walk along Via S. Marco street, you will pass the first site Capella della Madonna del Rosario.
 Originally built by the Chiocciola family between 1655 and 1656, its restoration and extension between 1722 and 1725 used the money deriving from the winning of a Palio.
 The formerly Catholic chapel was later deconsecrated in 1820.
 Then, it was abandoned by Chiocciola family.
 In recent years locals use it to shelter the horses during the period of the Palio, the annual horse race event.

 Palazzo del Capitano